SqueezyDough/browser-technologies-1920/README.md

 ## Assignment 1.2 - Break your OBA App
 ### [Understanding progressive enhancement](https://alistapart.com/article/understandingprogressiveenhancement/) summarised

-#### `The graceful degration` VS `The progressive enhancement` perspective
+#### `The graceful degradation` VS `The progressive enhancement` perspective
-Graceful degration (GD) focusen on creating websites for the newest browsers.
+Graceful degradation (GD) focusen on creating websites for the newest browsers.
 Applications work great on these browsers, but GD accepts compromises on older browsers, aiming for only a passible user experience.
 Browsers incompatibility is only `patched` in the last quarter of the development cycle (if not after release).

 Progessive enhancement (PE) focuses on the content, not the browser.
 Websites should be functional from their `core`, the content, and should be enhanced through firstly CSS for stylistic purposes, and lastly javascript to create a rich user experience.
 PE creates a layered user experience with built-in fallbacks if things doesn't go as planned.